el-indioBR/el-indioBR/README.md

 ### Hi there 👋

+:books: :computer:

-:books: Passionate about learning new things.
+Passionate about learning new things.

 <!--
 **el-indioBR/el-indioBR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.